CousinRicky/RC3-POV-Tools/README.md

 ### Macro `sRGB_Hex_Convert_Color_s (Color)` or `sRGB_Hex_Convert_Colour_s (Colour)`

 Converts a color in linear space to an sRGB-encoded 6-digit hexadecimal string, and returns the string.
 If a rounded hexadecimal channel value is negative, `"--"` is returned for that channel; if a rounded hexadecimal channel value is greater than 1.0, `"++"` is returned for that channel.
 The filter and transmit channels are ignored.
 A scalar argument will be promoted to a color.

+---

+The remaining tools are included for the sake of older POV-Ray versions that do not have the `srgb` series of keywords.

+### Function `sRGB_fn_Decode (x)`

+Decodes an sRGB-encoded scalar value 0...1 to linear space, and returns the decoded value.
+If the argument is a byte value, then divide it by 255 before passing it to this function.

+### Macro `sRGB_Decode_v (Vector)`

+Decodes an sRGB-encoded 3-D vector to linear space, and returns the decoded vector.
+A scalar argument will be promoted to a vector.
+If the argument is a byte triplet, then divide it by 255 before passing it to this macro.

+### Macro `sRGB_Decode_c (Color)`

+Decodes an sRGB-encoded color to linear space, and returns the decoded color.
+The filter and transmit channels are returned unaltered.
+A scalar or vector argument will be promoted to a color.